 Here are clear indicators to determine if you're influenced by stimulants:

-Activities, roles, responsibilities, relationships, or tasks that you once deeply loved, valued, and connected with suddenly become dull, disconnected, or meaningless.
+1. Activities, roles, responsibilities, relationships or tasks that you once deeply loved, valued and were connected with, suddenly seem dull, disconnected or meaningless.

-When engaged in everyday responsibilities or roles, you often find your mind wandering, longing for something else, rather than remaining fully present.
+2. When engaged in day to day responsibilities or roles that you desired, you often find your mind wandering, longing for something else, rather than remaining fully present.

-Personal Stimulants, created by individual habits and environments (varying by person):
+Personal stimulants, created by individual habits and environments (vary by person):

 Bad habits